Roy-wonji/WeaveDI/docs/tutorial/firstApp.md

 ### Step 4: Create the SwiftUI View with Dependency Injection

-Build the main interface with `@Inject` property wrapper:
+Build the main interface with `@Injected` property wrapper:

 ```swift
 // ContentView.swift